 What is commodity trading and how does it work?

-Learn how to trade commodities, including where to trade them, trading hours, types of commodities for traders, strategies, and how to trade commodities via CFDs.
+Learn how to trade commodities CFDs, including where to trade them, trading hours, types of commodities for traders, strategies, and how to trade commodities CFDs.

 What is commodity trading?

-Commodity trading is the buying and selling of raw materials – like oil, gold, wheat or coffee – via financial instruments such as futures and contracts for difference (CFDs), without taking ownership of the physical goods.
+Commodity trading involves speculating on the price movements of raw materials – such as oil, gold, wheat or coffee – using derivatives such as contracts for difference (CFDs), which means you never take physical delivery of the goods.

-When you trade commodities you have a wide variety of assets at your disposal – from raw materials and agricultural products to energy resources and metals.
+When you trade commodity CFDs you have a wide variety of assets at your disposal – from raw materials and agricultural products to energy resources and metals.
 Generally, commodities can be divided into four main categories:

-• Agricultural commodities: these include food crops, such as cocoa, cotton, corn and coffee, livestock, like pigs and cattle, and industrial crops, such as palm oil and lumber.
+• Agricultural commodity CFDs: these include food crops, such as cocoa, cotton, corn and coffee, livestock, like pigs and cattle, and industrial crops, such as palm oil and lumber.

-Commodity trading involves speculating or hedging on the price movements of raw materials such as oil, gold, or wheat.
-Traders do this using financial derivatives like options or contracts for difference (CFDs).
+Commodity CFD trading involves speculating or hedging on the price movements of raw materials such as oil, gold, or wheat without ever owning the underlying commodity itself.

-When trading commodities via derivatives, you can take positions based on either the spot price (the current market price for immediate settlement) or a futures price (the current market price for settlement at a future date).
+When trading commodity CFDs, you can take positions based on either the spot price (the current market price for immediate settlement) or a futures price (the current market price for settlement at a future date).

-Spot pricing is often used for short-term trading, with tighter spreads and no expiry.
-Futures-based pricing is popular for hedging or trading around key contract dates, as it reflects broader market expectations over time.
+Spot-priced CFDs are often used for short-term trading, with tighter spreads and no expiry.
+Futures-priced CFDs are popular for hedging or trading around key contract dates, as they reflect broader market expectations over time.

-When you trade futures with us, you’ll see the commodity listed with its expiry date, meaning you’re locking in today’s price for settlement on that future date.
-Meanwhile, for spot markets we don’t show this date, meaning you’re trading for immediate settlement.
+When you trade futures CFDs with us, you’ll see the commodity listed with its expiry date, meaning you’re locking in today’s price through a contract that references settlement on that future date.
+Meanwhile, for spot markets we don’t show this date, meaning you’re trading the spot-priced CFD for immediate settlement.

 Find out more about futures trading